Cpizzle1/Machine-Learning-Modeling-in-Breast-Cancer-Prognosis/README.md

 ![feature importance gradient boots lst](images/gradient_boost_feature_importance.png)

-Based on our modeling, this gene is a candidate to maximize the benefit from those individuals with poor prognosis and outlooks.
+Based on our modeling, this gene is also a potential candidate to maximize the benefit from those individuals with poor prognosis and outlooks.

 Synnove et al. published in Oncology Reports an article in 2010 suggesting that AURKA could be a suitbile candidate for target therapies with tradional lab(in-situ hybridization) techniques.  [pub med article](https://pubmed.ncbi.nlm.nih.gov/20043089/#:~:text=AURKA%20gene%20amplification%20is%20a,therapies%20with%20Aurora%2DA%20inhibitors.)